woppels/deck_compare/notes.md

     - Output list with modifiers

     Big Things:
+    - Make simple lambda
+    - Add in code
+    - Add code to let it take in one file
+    - Add code to let it take in multiple files
+    - Add validation

     - Convert code to work with lambda
         - Don't take files one at a time as user input (update arguments)
         - Validation
         - How to send file in lambda event
         - How to see what kind of event the lambda is
+            - You can define this in the event
+    - Make example lambda
     - Host and run code on lambda
     - Make front-end
         - Front-end validation